Skylarity/MSRAM-Meeting-Prep/viz-tech-overview.md

 `TODO`

+- TypeScript recommended
 - Many built-in tools for generic parts of web apps

 ### Disadvantages

 `TODO`

-- Old
-- Big
-- Slow
-- Opinionated, not as flexible as React
+- "Opinionated", not as flexible as React

 ### Ideal Use Cases